JaredWilliams1/game_of_life/README.md

 Lets say a cell is stored like this:
 `0 0 0 1 0 0 1`

+It's technically storing the number 8 but it's actually storing 2 pieces of information:

 `0 0 0 1 0 0    |    1`
 `4 neighbors      cell is on`